bretdavidson/shallow-dive-deep-learning-dlf2018/index.md

 ???
 This is an early stage demo trained on a single lap around the track.
 It hasn't learned much yet, it's not turning.

 ---
 <video controls src="videos/2.mov" type="video/mp4" class="img-squash img-center"/>

 ???
 This example is a model that has been trained on 3 laps around the track.
-You can see it can now do basic turns, but it can't recover from errors.
+You can see it can now do basic turns.

 A few notes on how this is working.
 You are seeing the prediction part of deep learning.
 We are taking rapid screenshots of the game, passing the image (as a multi-dimensional array of numbers) to our model, getting a prediction (controller input), and then sending that input into MarioKart.